lorien/awesome-web-scraping/javascript.md

 # JavaScript Web Scraping

-This list contains JavaScript libraries related to web scraping and data processing
+This list contains JavaScript libraries related to web scraping and data processing.
+The content of that list is focused on libs that could be run in nodejs (without real web-browser).

 * [JavaScript Web Scraping](#javascript-web-scraping)
    * [Network](#network)